My Portland Event Takeaways

-Open space layout In general, most events have three separate spaces: partner/sponsors booths, sessions (and keynote area) and networking space.
-Shopfiy used movable walls to divide the area into workshop (session), experts (partner and vendors), gurus (hands-on training), networking and general store.
+In general, most events have three separate spaces: partner/sponsors booths, sessions (and keynote area) and networking space.
+Shopify used movable walls to divide the area into a workshop (session), experts (partner and vendors), gurus (hands-on training), networking and general store.

 Attendees converse with partner around the table.
 The look-and-feel is consistent and clean without clutter.
 They use walls and big blocks to add a little color to the open space.

 I like the clean and minimalist look throughout the open space.
 Moveable walls, simple white tables, and blocks are cost-effective solutions, yet stays true to its brand essence.